 - Oil for deep frying

 - Sprinkle, salt, turmeric, chili powder, black pepper powder, ginger garlic paste, green chilies, cilantro, mint, lime juice and toss well.
-Keep aside for 15 minutes or for few hours in the refrigerator.
+Keep aside for 15 minutes or for a few hours in the refrigerator.

 - When ready to deep fry, sprinkle chickpeas flour, rice flour and toss well to combine.
-If required add some water, about 1 - 2 tbsp.
-When I made it this past weekend, I didn't add any water and last year, according to my notes, I used 2 teaspoon water.
+If required add some water, about 1 - 2 tablespoons.
+If there is some moisture in the shrimp, you may not need any water.
+Batter should lightly coat the shrimp.

 - Drop shrimp into hot oil.
 Don’t overcrowd the pan.
 If the pan is crowded or if oil is not hot enough, the batter coating could fall off the shrimp.
 Depending on the size of the pan, fry the shrimp in 2 - 3 batches.

-- Deep fry shrimp on medium high flame until golden and crisp, about 2 - 3 minute per side.
+- Deep fry shrimp on medium high flame until golden and crisp, about 2 - 3 minutes per side.

 themadscientistskitchen says